Kamil-Krawiec/piper-tts-http-server/README.md

 1. FastAPI receives the request and validates it with Pydantic.
 2. The server ensures the requested voice exists locally, downloading it from Hugging Face if missing.
 3. Piper is invoked via the `piper` CLI (shipped through the `piper-tts` dependency) with the requested parameters.
-4. The resulting WAV file is streamed back to the client and then deleted from `/tmp`.
+4. The resulting audio is streamed back (converted to MP3 via `ffmpeg` if requested), and temporary files are cleaned up from `/tmp`.

-Dependencies are declared in `requirements.txt` (FastAPI, Uvicorn, Requests, `piper-tts`, Pydantic) and system packages (`espeak-ng`, `libsndfile1`) are provided by the Docker image.
+Dependencies are declared in `requirements.txt` (FastAPI, Uvicorn, Requests, `piper-tts`, Pydantic).
+System packages (`espeak-ng`, `libsndfile1`, `ffmpeg`) are provided by the Docker image; if running outside Docker, install the same packages locally for best parity.

 ---